 7. Stainless Steel Whip or a Nylon Whisk

 If you don’t have a little whisk or whip in your life, you don’t know what you’re missing.
 They work better than a fork or a large whisk for mixing ingredients in small bowls or cups.

-The nylon whisk is designed for skillets with non-stick coatings, of which I am a fan.
+Nylon whisks are perfect for skillets with non-stick coatings, of which I am a fan.
 I also like them when mixing in a glass or metal bowl because they are quiet.
-The plastic coating makes them good for mixing pancake or waffle batter on weekends when everybody else is still asleep.
+The plastic coating makes them suitable for mixing pancake or waffle batter on weekends when everybody else is still asleep.